syntaxsurge/creator-bank/docs/youtube-demo-script.md

 1. **On-screen:** Start on the CreatorBank landing hero (`/`), slowly pan across the headline, feature cards, and primary CTA.
    - **Voice-over:** “CreatorBank helps creators launch paid communities, teach members, and manage revenue on the Mezo network, so every flow stays Bitcoin-aligned.”
-2. **On-screen:** Pause on the feature card that highlights Mezo Passport and MUSD settlements.
-   - **Voice-over:** “Supporters join with Mezo Passport, and every transaction settles in MUSD, giving predictable USD value on chain.”

 ## Segment 2 – Connect Wallet & Network Choice (00:10 – 00:40)

 1. **On-screen:** Click `Connect wallet` in the navbar to open the Passport modal.
-   - **Voice-over:** “Let’s connect a wallet through Passport—RainbowKit favourites sit beside native Mezo options.”
+   - **Voice-over:** “Let’s connect a wallet through Passport—RainbowKit favourites.”
-2. **On-screen:** Cancel the modal, open the network toggle, switch from Mezo Mainnet to Testnet, and reopen `Connect wallet`.
-   - **Voice-over:** “I can swap between Mezo Mainnet and Testnet without reloading, so I’ll demo on testnet for easy funding.”
-3. **On-screen:** Choose RainbowKit → MetaMask (or an equivalent EVM wallet) and confirm the connection; highlight the address and balance displayed in the header.
+2. **On-screen:** Choose RainbowKit → MetaMask (or an equivalent EVM wallet) and confirm the connection; highlight the address and balance displayed in the header.
    - **Voice-over:** “MetaMask connects instantly.
-The header now shows my active chain and MUSD balance pulled live with viem.”
+The header now shows my active chain and MUSD balance.”

 ## Segment 3 – Payments Dashboard Tour (00:40 – 02:15)